MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-network-content.md

 The cluster will need to access other services over the public internet.
 If you use a third-party antimalware software, it will need to get the virus definitions from a server over the public internet.

 Interactions with endpoints of other Azure services are over the internet.
 Make sure those interactions are secure.
-The choice of using a private cluster will resolve that concern to an extent.
-For example, as part of the regular operations, the cluster will need to get certificates from the managed key store, pull images from a container registry, communicate with the API server.
-Because of a private cluster, the network path to the API server is over Private Link.
+For example, as part of the regular operations, the cluster will need to get certificates from the managed key store, pull images from a container registry, and so on.
 You can use Private Links for other services such as Azure Key Vault and Azure Container Registry to do the preceding tasks.

 For example, get certificates from the managed key store, pull images from a container registry, communicate with the API server.

-In addition to firewall rules and private networks, Nework Security Group (NSG) flows are also secured through rules.
+In addition to firewall rules and private networks, Network Security Group (NSG) flows are also secured through rules.
 Here some examples from this architecture where the CDE is protected by denying traffic:
 - The NSGs, on subnets that have node pools, deny any SSH access to its nodes.
 - The NSG, on the subnet that has the jump box for running management tools, denies all traffic except from  Azure Bastion in the hub network.
 - The NSGs, on subnets that have the private endpoints to  Azure Key Vault and Azure Container Registry, deny all traffic except from the internal load balancer and the traffic over Private Link.